I-am-abdulazeez/stunk-docs/docs/useChunk.md

 title: useChunk Hook
 ---

-# useChunk
+# 🎯 useChunk

-`useChunk` is a React hook that integrates with Stunk, allowing components to reactively read and update state stored in a Chunk.
-It supports optional selectors for optimized state selection and minimal re-renders.
+`useChunk` connects your React components to a Stunk chunk — it automatically re-renders when the chunk’s state changes.

+---

-## Basic Usage
+## 💡 Basic Example

 ```tsx
 import { chunk } from "stunk";